IBM/ibm-block-csi-driver/Documentation/csi_rn_changelog_1.6.0.md

-# 1.5.0 \(March 2021\)
+# 1.6.0 \(June 2021\)

-IBM® block storage CSI driver 1.5.0 provides a range of enhancements and resolves the following issues:
+IBM® block storage CSI driver 1.6.0 provides a range of enhancements and resolves the following issues:

 -   New support for IBM Cloud® Satellite
 -   Added automatic seamless upgrade capabilities